RSI Divergence Setups - Bullish Divergence RSI and Bearish Divergence RSI

 In the chart below we spot 2 points, point A and point B (swing highs)

-Then using RSI indicator we check the highs made by the RSI indicator, these are highs that are directly below the Chart points A and B.
+Then using RSI we check and analyze highs made and formed by the RSI indicator, these are highs that are directly below the Chart points A and B.

-We then draw one line on the chart and another line on the RSI.
+We then draw one line on the trading chart & another line on the RSI.

-RSI Divergence Setup - Forex Divergence Trading using RSI Indicator - Bullish Divergence RSI and Bearish Divergence RSI
+RSI Divergence Trading Setup - Forex Divergence Trading using RSI - Bullish Divergence RSI and Bearish Divergence RSI

 How to spot divergence

-In order to identify this divergence setup we look for the following:
+In order to identify this divergence trade setup we look and check for the following:

 HH = Higher High - two highs but the last one is higher